Aidenclark-github/AI/Schedule.md

 ### 08/25/2021 (online)
 - Project and its phases
 - Poster session
-- Practice Python
+- Practice Activity 1 in NN-TF
 - Q&A

 ### 08/30/2021 (in-person)
-- Practice Python
+- Practice Activity 1 & 2 in NN-TF
 - Guest lecture by Gopi Chandrakeshan

 <hr>